amberitas17/SingaporeScienceCentre/README.md

 FOR THE BACKEND
 - so basically, in previous versions of the app the backend can be started using Terminal 1 and Terminal 2
-- in a new updated version, I have unified the backends into one file which is the unify.py
+- in a new updated version, I have unified the backends into one file which is the unify.py, downside is it only works on mobile app
 - In short, you have 2 options either activate Terminal 1 and 2 OR Terminal 4

 IMPORTANT: